 The fundamental concepts of Pachyderm are very powerful, but the manual build steps mentioned in the pipeline workflow can become cumbersome during rapid-iteration development cycles.
 We've created a few helpful developer workflows and tools to automate steps that are error-prone or repetitive:

-- The build flag or
+- The push images flag or

---buildis a optional flag that can be passed to the
+--push-imagesis a optional flag that can be passed to the

 updatepipeline command.
-This option is most useful when you need to customize your Docker image or are iterating on the Docker image and code together, since it rebuilds and pushes the image before updating the pipeline.
+This option is most useful when you need to customize your Docker image or are iterating on the Docker image and code together, since it tags and pushes the image before updating the pipeline.

 - CI/CD Integration provides a way to incorporate Pachyderm functions into the CI process.
 This is most useful when working with a complex project or for code collaboration.